 Underpinned by important sound and acoustics theory, you’ll advance your production expertise and learn industry mixing and mastering techniques across this highly practical 3-month part-time industry course.
 As you expand your understanding of how sound is perceived, you’ll deepen your existing skillset, helping you really bring the best to your music production projects.
 It is essential that you have something to mix and master, such as something you have produced, recorded, or have the multitrack files/stems of.

 During your time on the course, you’ll develop a versatile range of techniques to draw from, giving your projects the professional touch they deserve.
 Our expert tutors will help you achieve this, giving you the support, clarity and space to take your productions to the next level.
 As you progress your studies, you’ll learn how to polish, finish and deliver complete projects in different listening environments, as you receive feedback and constructive advice from your classmates and tutors.

 Starting with psychoacoustics and the physics of sound, you’ll develop a firm grounding which will enable you to get creative with mixing techniques by using equalisers (EQs), dynamic processors and a range of digital signal processing effects.
 You’ll also explore how different acoustics and listening environments affect the way sound is perceived.

 As you delve into the course’s theoretical and practical activities, you will be able to recognise and perform sound and frequency manipulation.
 You’ll explore how these work from the ground up, as you assess recording results and make decisions based on skill and experience rather than guesswork.

-When you complete the Mixing and Mastering Music Industry Course, your workflow will be faster and sharper, thanks to valuable time spent in our dedicated Mixing and Mastering studio and Workstation based Tech Lab.
+When you complete this Mixing and Mastering course, your workflow will be faster and sharper, thanks to valuable time spent in our dedicated Mixing and Mastering studio and Workstation based Tech Lab.
 You’ll feel empowered to finalise projects, confidently achieving the exact sound you want every time.